llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Consequently, if the build system only bases recompilation decisions on directly imported modules, it becomes possible to skip the recompilation of ``Use.cc``.
 It should be fine because the altered interfaces do not affect ``Use.cc`` in any way;
-there are no transitive changes.
+there are non cascade changes.

-When clang generates a BMI, it records the hash values of all potentially contributory BMIs for the BMI being produced.
+When ``Clang`` generates a BMI, it records the hash values of all potentially contributory BMIs for the BMI being produced.
 This ensures that build systems are not required to consider transitively imported modules when deciding whether to recompile.